carmineos/fivem-vstancer/README.md

 Once FiveM exposes extra-natives to edit `SubHandlingData` fields at runtime, the script will allow to edit XYZ rotation using the native handling fields of `CCarHandlingData` such as `fToeFront`, `fToeRear`, `fCamberFront`, `fCamberRear`, `fCastor`.
 (This will also improve a lot performances as such values won't need to be set each tick)

 ### Client Commands
-`vstancer_preset`
-Prints the preset of the current vehicle
+* `vstancer_preset`: Prints the preset of the current vehicle

-`vstancer_decorators`
-Prints the info about decorators on the current vehicle
+* `vstancer_decorators`: Prints the info about decorators on the current vehicle

-`vstancer_decorators <int>`
-Prints the info about decorators on the vehicle with the specified int as local handle
+* `vstancer_decorators <int>`: Prints the info about decorators on the vehicle with the specified int as local handle

-`vstancer_print`
-Prints the list of all the vehicles with any decorator of this script
+* `vstancer_print`: Prints the list of all the vehicles with any decorator of this script

-`vstancer_range <float>`
-Sets the specified float as the maximum distance used to refresh wheels of the vehicles with decorators
+* `vstancer_range <float>`: Sets the specified float as the maximum distance used to refresh wheels of the vehicles with decorators

-`vstancer_debug <bool>`
-Enables or disables the logs to be printed in the console
+* `vstancer_debug <bool>`: Enables or disables the logs to be printed in the console

-`vstancer`
-Toggles the menu, this command has to be enabled in the config
+* `vstancer`: Toggles the menu, this command has to be enabled in the config

 ### Config
-`toggleMenu=167`
-The Control to toggle the Menu, default is 167 which is F6 (check the [controls list](https://docs.fivem.net/game-references/controls/))
+* `ToggleMenuControl`:The Control to toggle the Menu, default is 167 which is F6 (check the [controls list](https://docs.fivem.net/game-references/controls/))

-`FloatStep=0.01`
-The step used to increase and decrease a value
+* `FloatStep`: The step used to increase and decrease a value

-`frontMaxOffset=0.25`
-The max value you can increase or decrease the front Track Width

-`frontMaxCamber=0.20`
-The max value you can increase or decrease the front Camber

-`rearMaxOffset=0.25`
-The max value you can increase or decrease the rear Track Width
+* `PositionX`: The max value you can increase or decrease the Track Width

-`rearMaxCamber=0.20`
-The max value you can increase or decrease the rear Camber
+* `RotationY`: The max value you can increase or decrease the Camber

-`ScriptRange=150.0`
-The max distance within which each client refreshes others clients' vehicles
+* `ScriptRange`: The max distance within which each client refreshes others clients' vehicles

-`timer=1000`
-The value in milliseconds used by each client to check if its preset requires to be synched again
+* `Timer`: The value in milliseconds used by each client to check if its preset requires to be synched again

-`debug=false`
-Enables the debug mode, which prints some logs in the console
+* `Debug`: Enables the debug mode, which prints some logs in the console

-`exposeCommand=false`
-Enables the /vstancer command to toggle the menu
+* `ExposeCommand`: Enables the /vstancer command to toggle the menu

-`exposeEvent=false`
-Enable the "vstancer:toggleMenu" event to toggle the menu
+* `ExposeEvent`: Enable the "vstancer:toggleMenu" event to toggle the menu

 ### Exports